Cell Phones for Safety: Did You Get a Cell Phone for Christmas?

 Boxing Day shopping provides the perfect opportunity to score great deals, and with technology discounts available, it’s the ideal opportunity to both upgrade your own devices and help others in need.
 This year, why not give back by donating a cell phone for safety?
 Many of us have old, outdated cell phones stashed away, gathering dust in drawers.
 These phones may no longer serve our needs, but they can be a lifeline to someone else.

-Christa Sanford, Community Domestic Violence Response Lead with the Domestic Violence Action Team, is encouraging you to donate your leftover phones.
+The Domestic Violence Action Team is encouraging you to donate your leftover phones.
 Your donation could provide an invaluable resource for victims fleeing domestic violence.

 Cell phones can significantly increase independence, security, and opportunity, especially for those in unsafe situations.
 Abusers often try to control their victims by taking or destroying their phones, leaving them isolated and unable to seek help.
 However, even a phone without an active plan can still dial 911, providing a vital means of contact in an emergency.
 By donating your old device, you’re giving someone the hope, safety, and independence they need to escape an abusive situation and rebuild their future.